 What does a neurologist have to say about muscle twitching?

-“The key point with benign fasciculations is that, for whatever reason, they occur but do not represent an ominous underlying condition,” says Kristina Lafaye, M.D., board certified neurologist, assistant clinical professor of neurology at Tulane University School of Medicine, full time clinical staff and director of the neurophysiology lab at Ochsner Medical Center.
+“The key point with benign fasciculations is that, for whatever reason, they occur but they do not represent an ominous underlying condition,” says Kristina Lafaye, MD, board certified neurologist and full time clinical staff and director of the neurophysiology lab at Ochsner Medical Center.